faham1997/CSE-321--Operating-Systems/CSE423/readme.md

-# Computer Graphics labsin Java
+# Computer Graphics labs in Java
 - This are the lab solutions for only FALL2020 .
 - Lab01 is basic tutorial , so solution doesn't exist.
 - In every lab only last two digit of my ID has been printed.